Man set to reopen historic Fayetteville club

 FAYETTEVILLE, Ark.
-(KNWA) — A historic Fayetteville club is making a comeback.
+(KFTA) — A historic Fayetteville club is making a comeback.

 The Rockwood Club, which touted well-known artists like Roy Orbison and Carl Perkins during its heyday in the 1950s and 1960s, has laid dormant for the last several decades.
 Mark Risk said he bought the club with the intention of selling it, but after realizing the rich history associated with the early days of rock ‘n’ roll, he made the decision to invest in its revitalization.